 If cutaneous involvement is present, skin biopsies may be performed to rule out other diagnoses that have similar skin presentations, such as the following:

-Whether and how to treat symptomatic hypereosinophilic syndrome depends on the clinical presentation, laboratory findings, and mutational analysis.[29]
-Currently, there are no recommendations for treating asymptomatic patients with hypereosinophilic syndrome, as treatment itself is not without risks.
-Such patients are closely monitored with serum troponin level measurements every 3-6 months, and echocardiography and pulmonary function tests every 6-12 months.
+Whether and how to treat symptomatic hypereosinophilic syndrome depends on the clinical presentation, laboratory findings, and mutational analysis.[33]
+Currently, treating asymptomatic patients with hypereosinophilic syndrome is not recommended, as treatment itself is not without risks.
+Such patients are closely monitored with serum troponin measurements every 3-6 months, and echocardiography and pulmonary function tests every 6-12 months.

 In contrast, cases of hypereosinophilic syndrome with myeloproliferative features, particularly those with FIP1L1/PDGFRA mutation, should be treated aggressively.
 These patients carry a worse prognosis without treatment.

-For hypereosinophilic syndrome that is refractory to the usual treatments, chemotherapeutic agents that have been used with some success include chlorambucil, etoposide, vincristine, and 2-cda (2-chlorodeoxyadenosine) and cytarabine.
-However, alkylating agents are usually avoided in view of their potential to induce leukemias.
+For hypereosinophilic syndrome that is refractory to the usual treatments, chemotherapeutic agents that have been used with some success include chlorambucil, etoposide, vincristine, and cladribine and cytarabine.
+However, alkylating agents are usually avoided, because of their potential to induce leukemias.

 Alternatively, in refractory cases, particularly those resistant to imatinib therapy, hematopoietic stem cell transplantation (HSCT) has been shown to reverse the organ dysfunction.
 However, because of the limited experience and complications associated with HSCT, its routine use is not justified at the present time.